 Barbara Levine and Paige Ramey here!
 We are artists who collect and archivists who curate.
 We started PROJECT B in 2000 using our extensive archive of vernacular photography as the basis for artwork, exhibitions, publications and collaborations with other artists.

-Barbara Levine founded PROJECT B as a natural continuation of her art, her career in the museum field and her expertise in collecting, curating and writing about vernacular photography and offbeat collections She is an independent curator and regularly organizes exhibitions for Cherryhurst House in Houston.
-While there, and with Paige Ramey and Martin Venezky, she produced the photo book CAMERA ERA, which was named a 2014 best photobook by photo-eye.
-As an author, Barbara's books, published by Princeton Architectural Press, include People Knitting: A Century of Photographs (2016); Finding Frida Kahlo (2009), featured in the New York Times, the Los Angeles Times, on BBC Radio and NPR; Around The World: The Grand Tour in Photo Albums (2007); and Snapshot Chronicles: Inventing the American Photo Album (2006).
+Barbara Levine is an artist, collector, curator and author.
+Her photographic collages with Martin Venezky were acknowledged with a 2017 LensCulture Exposure Award and she and Paige Ramey regularly organize exhibitions for Cherryhurst House in Houston, including the exhibition and self published photo book, CAMERA ERA (co authored by Venezky and named a 2014 best photobook by photo-eye).
+As an author, Barbara's books, published by Princeton Architectural Press, include People Knitting: A Century of Photographs (2016); Finding Frida Kahlo (2009), Around The World: The Grand Tour in Photo Albums (2007); and Snapshot Chronicles: Inventing the American Photo Album (2006).
 Her collection of early vernacular photograph albums was acquired by the International Center of Photography in New York.
 Trained as a photographer at the San Francisco Art Institute followed by a graduate degree in Museology, Ms. Levine served as deputy director of The Contemporary Jewish Museum, and as exhibitions director at the San Francisco Museum of Modern Art.